“Klaatu barada nikto!”

 To achieve this, Klaatu’s flying saucer was covered in putty, which pulled apart every time the spaceship opened for Klaatu to exit the craft.

-Whenever the spaceship was to close again, the footage of the ship opening was simply played in reverse.
-Wright’s vision of a “continuous surface with no scar” was thus made a reality.
+Whenever the spaceship was to close again, the footage of the ship opening was simply played in reverse, achieving the sought after illusion of a “continuous surface with no scar.”

 Gort, the 8-foot tall metallic robot, was played by a real human, Lock Martin.
 Martin wasn’t so far off from being 8-feet tall himself.